{standard_header_image:alt_text}

 Images courtesy of: @willgould1

-Tags: regatta, sailing, caribbean vacation, yachting, superyachts, events, superyacht marina, st. kitts, christophe harbour
+Tags: regatta, sailing, caribbean vacation, yachting, superyachts, events, st. kitts, superyacht marina, christophe harbour